 - Monitors should be placed in front of you with the top row of the monitor at eye level.
 If you must place your monitor to the side, ensure that you are able to turn your whole body/chair so that you are always directly facing the monitor in use.
 A healthy distance between you and the monitor is about an arm’s length away.

 - If lifting heavy objects, make sure to keep them in as close to your body as possible and use your knees to lift — not your back.

 - Remember to take breaks frequently to stretch your neck, forearms, back and legs.
-Sitting in the same posture for long periods of time can cause fatigure and pain in the neck, back, shoulders, wrists and arms even if your posture is good.
+Sitting in the same posture for long periods of time can cause fatigue and pain in the neck, back, shoulders, wrists and arms even if your posture is good.
 Click here for a PDF of healthy stretches you can do from behind a desk.